PrefectHQ/prefect/docs/cloud/connecting.md

 - Are you logging into Prefect Cloud 2?
 Prefect Cloud 1 and Prefect Cloud 2 use separate accounts.
 Make sure to use the right Prefect Cloud 2 URL: <https://app.prefect.cloud/>
 - Do you already have a Prefect Cloud account?
 If you’re having difficulty accepting an invitation, try creating an account first using the email associated with the invitation, then accept the invitation.
 - Are you using a single sign-on (SSO) provider (Google or Microsoft) or just using a username and password login?
-- Did you utilize the “having trouble/forgot password” link on the login page?
-If so, did you receive the password reset email?
-Occasionally the password reset email can get filtered into your spam folder.

 Other tips to help with login difficulties: